Individual Retirement Accounts (IRAs)

 After leaving an employer, you can typically consolidate SEP or SIMPLE IRAs with any other traditional IRAs you may have.

 Assets in your traditional IRA grow tax deferred until they are withdrawn—ideally at a lower tax rate than when you contributed.
 However, watch out for heavy penalties if you withdraw before a certain age.
-With traditional, SEP and SIMPLE IRA investments, you will likely incur a penalty unless you have a qualifying event (10% in many cases) —as well as pay taxes—on any distributions taken before age 59.5.3 With a Roth IRA, you only pay a penalty on early distributions on earnings, not principal contributions.
+With traditional, SEP and SIMPLE IRA investments, you will pay taxes and likely incur a 10% penalty on any distributions taken before age 59½, unless you have a qualifying event.3 With a Roth IRA, you only pay a penalty on early distributions on earnings, not principal contributions.

 A Roth IRA gives you a bit more flexibility than a pre-tax IRA.
-You can withdraw contributions at any time, for any reason, penalty-free—although you will be penalized if you withdraw any Roth IRA investment earnings before age 59.5.
+You can withdraw contributions at any time, for any reason, penalty-free as long as you’re over age 59½.
+You might face penalties if you withdraw any Roth IRA investment earnings before that age.
 Additional requirements for Roth IRAs may apply and you should consult a tax adviser if you have any questions.4

-Additionally, pre-tax IRAs are subject to required minimum distributions (RMDs) starting at age 72 that increase as a percentage of your IRA as you get older.
-Roth IRAs also allow you to leave your money untouched as long as you like while you are alive.
+Additionally, pre-tax IRAs are subject to required minimum distributions (RMDs) starting when you turn 73.
+RMDs increase as a percentage of your IRA as you get older.
+Roth IRAs allow you to leave your money untouched as long as you like while you are alive.
 If you have inherited an IRA, you may want to consult a tax adviser to determine what withdrawals are required.5

 Should You Invest in an IRA?